maramara/maramara.github.io/_projects/aud.md

 ## User research and ideation

-With assumptions formed, we created an interview script aimed at internal users, with questions that cover general media campaign process and targetings.
+With assumptions formed, we created an interview script aimed at in-house users, with questions that cover general media campaign process and current use targetings.
-In total, the team consisting of 2 designers and one product person interviewed 35 people in 5 different roles inside the company.
+In total, the team consisting of 2 designers and one product manager interviewed 35 people in 5 different roles inside the company.
 Common pain-points and needs were discovered by synthesizing the interview notes into affinity map.
-Based on this, we created a user journey for Analysts, who became our main user focus.
+Based on this, we created a user journey for data analysts, who became our main user focus.
 For deeper understanding, we also mapped the process of media campaign creation to better understand the dynamics between different roles involved in daily work.

 ![User journey](/assets/img/aud/aud-uj.jpeg)